SOLUTIO

 25 x 33 cm

 In this work, the threads that once held and shaped the garment are transformed into asemic writing.
-Freed from their disciplinary function,
+Freed from their disciplinary function, they shift from elements of restraint to independent marks that embody the dissolution of control structures and the potential for freedom.

 Each thread, once a form of social containment, now creates a visual poetrythat alludes to the alchemical stage of dissolution described by Jung, where the rigidities of the ego break down to give rise to new possibilities of being.